VaishnaviDhulipalla2902/Dialect-Classification/README.md

 The dataset has 9 folders with 67 audio samples each.
 The audio samples are narrations of a Cinderella passage by both male and female speakers.
 Phonemes are what differentiate words from one other in a particular dialect/language.
 By finding patterns in different phonemes which make up a word in different dialects, we can possibly try classifying them.

+# Dataset:

+The speech corpus IViE (Intonational Variation in English) should be used in the project.
+The dataset includes nine dialects of  British English, spoken across the nine various regions of the  British Isles.
+The speech is in read mode i.e. the speakers are reading sentences.
+The speakers read the cindrella story with intention of investigating cross-varietal and stylistic variations in English intonations across nine regions.
+The Read_ Up directory has 9 sub-directories (IDR1,IDR2,…..) which has 67 wav files in each sub-directory.
+The speakers are both male and female.

 # Data Processing